gayecolakoglu/FibonacciLoop-FibonacciRecursive/README.md

 ## FibonacciLoop-FibonacciRecursive

-You will implement a function for finding the nth Fibonacci number using the MIPS assembly language.
+ I implemented a function for finding the nth Fibonacci number using the MIPS assembly language.
  Following gives the definition of the Fibonacci Sequence.
-Your code should comply with the coding conventions described in the lectures.

 Let F be the Fibonacci function:
 F(0) = 0
 F(1) = 1